The Maven Meter: Studio City Casino & Hotel

 Perhaps it gets a lot better at night when some the Cotai Strip is all lit up, but even then, I’d take a pass.
 Wait until the area around it gets properly built up so there’s actually something to see.

 If you book a room through the Studio City website now, tickets for the Golden Reel usually come free as part of the package.
-Otherwise they’re $100 for adults and $85 for children.
+Otherwise they’re $100 for adults and children alike.